mortang2410/dotfiles/README.md

 nnn
 ----
 Use n (function in fish) to invoke nnn with auto-dir entry disabled and cd on quit.
+Use `np` like in `file (np)` to file-pick with nnn.
 Press `ta`,`td`, `ts` in nnn to display/undisplay folder sizes.
 I installed plugins as [instructed](https://github.com/jarun/nnn/tree/master/plugins), and many things for [live preview](https://github.com/jarun/nnn/blob/master/plugins/preview-tui#LL29), including [pistol](https://github.com/doronbehar/pistol#from-source) from Go.
 Press `;<Enter>` to choose which plugin to use, `;m` to open Marta at current dir and `;p` for `preview-tui`.
 Note that previewing images with `viu` in `tmux` in `iterm` is pixelated (half-blocks) because `tmux` sucks (there's a fork with sixel I haven't tried).
 I also have my own nnn fork to add "force yes" to cp/mv prompts.
 Selecting a file copies the path into clipboard, and we can use `C-G` to paste file path into the open file dialog in Mac.

 fish
 ----